cmannett85/arg_router/README.md

 Only the last `positional_arg` may be of variable length.
 A runtime error will only occur if there are no unbounded variable length `postional_arg`s and there are more arguments than the maximum or less than the minimum.

 It should be noted that setting a non-zero minimum count (`min_count`, `fixed_count`, or `min_max_count`) does _not_ imply a requirement, the minimum count check only applies when there is at least one argument for the node to process.
 So as with an `arg`, you should use a `required` policy to explicitly state that at least one argument needs to be present, or a `default_value` policy - otherwise a default initialised value will be used instead.
+In the `SRC` argument above just marking it as `required` is sufficient for count behaviour as we only require a minimum count of one, however explicitly stating that improves the help output.

 ## Modes
 As noted in [Basics](#basics), `mode`s allow you to group command line components under an initial token on the command line.
 A common example of this developers will be aware of is `git`, for example in our parlance `git clean -ffxd`; `clean` would be the mode and `ffxd` would be be the flags that are available under that mode.